The Pileated Woodpecker is the largest of all North American woodpeckers measuring 16 to19 inches long.

 Males sometimes use the previous nest site as their nighttime roost.

 The breeding/mating season for the pileated woodpecker typically varies based on their geographic location.
+In general, it falls within the spring and early summer months.

 In the northern parts of their range (such as Canada and the northern United States), the breeding season can start as early as March or April and extend through May or June.